 We provide support and advice to local authorities and other stakeholders on housing transfer bids and make recommendations to DCLG as to whether consent should be given to transfers.
 We also ensure that tenants are fully engaged in the housing transfer process and monitor progress against transfer milestones.

-Housing minister Mark Prisk launched a draft Housing Stock Transfer Manual on 22 July 2013, setting out new criteria that upcoming transfers must meet to gain financial support from Government.
-In addition to strong tenant backing, applications will now need to demonstrate that a change in ownership will offer value for taxpayers’ money and help to grow a strong, sustainable economy by regenerating the local area, attracting additional private investment, delivering more affordable homes and improving existing homes.
+In November 2013 Housing minister Kris Hopkins launched a revised Housing Stock Transfer Manual, setting out new criteria that upcoming stock transfers must now meet.
+The Transfer Manual applies to all stock transfer proposals aiming to complete by 31 March 2015.
+In addition to strong tenant backing, local authorities must demonstrate that a transfer of council housing to a Private Registered Provider will offer value for taxpayers’ money and help to grow a strong, sustainable economy by regenerating the local area, attracting additional private investment, delivering more affordable homes and improving existing homes.

 The Procurement Efficiency Initiative (PEI) succeeds the Social Housing Efficiency Programme (SHEP) which ran from 2005 to 2011 and was managed by the National Change Agent on behalf of the HCA.
 The objective was to improve efficiency in Decent Homes works within the social housing sector by creating procurement consortia and generating gains through the development of long-term supply chain partnering contracts.
 The benefits included reduced project costs, better outcomes, improved training, local job creation and customer satisfaction.